 Last updated January 3, 2017

 Next in my series on How To Fully Fund Your PhD, I provide a list of universities that offer full funding to all students admitted to their doctoral programs in Psychology.
+A PhD in Psychology provides you the credentials to join or start your own practice in clinical psychology, or pursue academic or practitioner careers in school psychology, health psychology, social psychology and organizational psychology.
+Jobs in these fields include social work, counseling, teaching, research, human resources, marketing, public health and behavioral science.

 It’s important to note that when seeking funding for the duration of your doctoral studies, it is ideal to be accepted to programs offering full funding to all admitted students.
 When a university indicates that they provide full funding to their PhD students, in most cases this means they provide each admitted doctoral student full tuition and a stipend for living expenses for the four to six year duration of the student’s doctoral studies.
 Not all universities provide full funding to their doctoral students, so be sure to research the financial aid offerings of all the potential PhD programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.
 A great place to look for external funding is our fellowships database, which lists several competitive fellowships for graduate and doctoral study.